 Hungry for breakfast?
 Or maybe seafood or pizza?
 The East Lake MARTA station has all that and more, even though it’s hard to tell there’s much to eat nearby when you’re traveling through on the train.
-See below for the list of restaurants closest to the station to plan your next foodie adventure or stop along your commute or explore the interactive map above.
+See below for the list of restaurants closest to the station to plan your next foodie adventure.

 The closest restaurant to the East Lake station is Dish Dive, a small neighborhood “five and dime” with fresh food and a few basics like hot dogs, gourmet fries and chicken wings.
 Take the South Parking/College Avenue exit out of the station and at street level at the bottom of the stairs, immediately turn left through the bus bay to reach College Avenue that runs under the station.
 Turn left on College and walk about two minutes (see map).
 You can also veer right through the parking as another option.